Beyond-jQuery/book/manuscript/ajax.md

 So, you need to use `XDomainRequest` to send the cross-origin request in IE8/9, but `jQuery.ajax` is hard-coded to use `XMLHttpRequest`.
 That's a problem, and resolving it in the context of jQuery is not easy.
 Luckily, for those dead-set on using jQuery for this type of call, there are a few plug-ins that will "fix" jQuery in this regard.
 Essentially, the plug-ins must override jQuery's ajax request sending/handling logic via the `$.ajaxTransport` method.

-But, sending cross-origin ajax requests in IE8 and 9 is pretty simple without jQuery.
-In fact,even if you're a die-hard jQuery fan, you should do it this way:
+Instead of wrestling with jQuery when attempting to send cross-origin ajax requests in older browsers, stick with the web API.
+The code below demonstrates a simple way to determine if you need to use `XDomainRequest` instead of `XMLHttpReqest`.

 {title="Use XDomainRequest only if needed", lang=javascript}
 ~~~~~~~